ianEdmiston/ianEdmiston.github.io/index.md

 ## Welcome to my website!

-#### If you found this you can go Suck a Peen

-### I-Bone
 ![FullSizeRender](https://user-images.githubusercontent.com/66488116/83917179-6e65c700-a744-11ea-9870-4fb3b4e39ce4.jpg)
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ### About Me
 Before joining Trump International Realty, I worked as a Technology Analyst with Accenture.
 That position was heavily based on developing strong client relationships.
 Prior to Accenture I worked for a local engineering firm, Corvid Technologies, where I dealt with contracts and accounting.
 Once I realized he wanted to focus my career on establishing good relationships, I knew I wanted to steer my career towards real estate.
 I intend to continue establishing great client relationships by focusing on their major life moments of real estate and aiding them in a smooth transaction.